awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.md

 # `pcluster`<a name="pcluster"></a>

-`pcluster` is the primary AWS ParallelCluster CLI\.
+`pcluster` is the primary AWS ParallelCluster CLI command\.
 You use `pcluster` to launch and manage HPC clusters in the AWS Cloud\.

 ```
 pcluster [ -h ] ( create | update | delete | start | stop | status | list |